Princeton-CDH/remarx/README.md

-This branch contains code and data for preliminary experiments using traditional NLP approaches and out-of-the-box software to identify titles and quotations in sample text content from the Citing Marx project.
+This branch contains code and data for preliminary experiments using traditional NLP approaches and out-of-the-box software to identify title mentions and quotations in sample text content from the Citing Marx project.

 ### Preliminary conclusions